Yueyehua/docker-debian-perl/README.md

 debian-perl
 ===========

-This is a Debian Jessie docker image with Perl.
+This is a Debian Jessie docker image with perl and plenv installed.
-Linters are also installed in order to do tests.

 Prerequisites
 -------------